-University of Sydney Centre for Continuing Education Spring 2014 There have been many spacecraft sent to Mars over the past few decades: more than to any other place in the Solar System except the Moon.
+There have been many spacecraft sent to Mars over the past few decades: more than to any other place in the Solar System except the Moon.

-Since 1996, Mars exploration has undergone a renaissance, with data from four orbiters and four landed missions developing a revolutionary new view of Mars as an Earth-like world with a complex geologic history.
+Since 1996, Mars exploration has undergone a renaissance, with data from both orbiters and landed missions developing a revolutionary new view of Mars as an Earth-like world with a complex geologic history.